Location: Bangkok, Thailand

 Construction Cost: 31M baht

-Baan 33 Apartment began as an architectural design experiment of the spatial relationship between a mix-use programmatic requirement of a six-bedroom private residence and four service apartment units.
+Baan 33 Apartment began as an architectural design experiment of the spatial relationship between a mixed programmatic requirement of a six-bedroom private residence and four service apartment units, its urban conditions, and nature.

 Picsacha Na Songkhla